 We set up Career-Mums – a social enterprise – to bridge the often-conflicting worlds of working and parenting, working with individuals to support them in their careers as working parents.
 Through our sister company, CM Talent, we help employers support working parents enabling them to attract, retain and develop gender-balanced teams.
 Our services include maternity and paternity coaching, facilitating employee networks, developing flexible working policies, line manager training and leadership development programmes.

 At this unprecedented time, we all have a responsibility to follow the government’s guidelines to stay at home unless we are a key worker.
 Most employers have set up home working facilities for employees who can work remotely and also adapted policies and issued guidance in response to the latest measures.
-There hasn’t been much time to prepare for the school closures and how remote schooling will work in practice.
+There certainly hasn’t been much time to prepare for the school closures and making remote schooling work in practice.

 So, here’s out 10 tips for making family home working work for you and you family: